autom8ter/machine/README.md

 ```go
 func (m *Machine) Parent() *Machine
 ```
-Parent returns the parent Machine instance if it exists.
+Parent returns the parent Machine instance if it exists and nil if not.

 #### func (*Machine) Stats